 Plan a Research Visit

-About Our Collections
+About Our Archival Collections

 The Franklin D. Roosevelt Library maintains over 17 million pages of documents, 150,000 audiovisual items, and 50,000 books.
 Among these materials are the personal papers of Franklin and Eleanor Roosevelt, as well as those of various individuals and organizations associated with the Roosevelts.

 8:45 A.M. to 5:00 P.M.
 Monday through Friday, except on federal holidays.
 There is no fee to conduct research and no pre-application or pre-appointments are necessary.
 There are four set "pull" times per day when archival materials can be retrieved on your behalf.
 These times are as follows:

+Keep your photo ID handy when you enter the research room.
+An archivist will ask you to complete a Researcher Application in order to obtain a Library-issued researcher identification card.
 To save time, your Researcher Application can be printed off, filled out, and brought with you when you come for your in-person visit.
 Researcher cards cannot be issued in advance by mail because photo ID is required at the time of application.

 All researchers must adhere to certain security measures so that the historical materials will be preserved for future generations.

 Prepare for Your Visit

 |Special Weather Notice: During the winter months, inclement weather sometimes prompts the delay or closure of the Library.
 If you plan to visit during these periods, please dial the Library's weather line at (845) 486-7777 to determine the Library's status each day.|

 An archivist is always available in the research room to assist you in finding the materials you need, but coming to the research room with a general idea of which collections you would like to look at will allow more time for conducting your research.
 Information about how an archivist can assist you with your research can be found at Research Services.
-We do not pull materials for researchers in advance, but we invite you to Ask the Archivist for additional information about our holdings and resources.
+We do not pull materials for researchers in advance, but we invite you to Contact the Archives for additional information about our holdings and resources.

 Before you visit us at the FDR Library, there are several steps you can take to make your time here as productive as possible.
 The first is to familiarize yourself with the secondary sources related to your topic.
 The more you know about your topic and the people and events involved, the more efficiently you will be able to perform primary source research.

 The Roosevelt Institute supports a program of small grants-in-aid, not to exceed $2,500, in support of research on the "Roosevelt years" or clearly related subjects.
-For more information please consult the Roosevelt Institute's website.

 Please see Map & Directions for information about location and transportation.
 We also recommend exploring the online resources available through the Dutchess County Tourism website to find places to stay, restaurants and other attractions in the area.

-FAQs — Research at the FDRL.
+For more information about doing research at the Franklin D. Roosevelt Presidential Library, please consult the FAQs — Research at the FDRL.
 For general information about visiting FDR Library & Museum, call 1 (800) FDR-VISIT.